 These expectations can range from the clothes we wear to the jobs we pursue, and they can have a profound impact on our personal and professional lives.

-However, as society continues to evolve and become more inclusive, it is important to examine and challenge these gender roles and expectations in society.
+However, as society continues to evolve and become more inclusive, it is important to examine and challenge these societal roles and expectations.

 By understanding the ways in which gender roles and expectations in society are constructed and perpetuated, we can work towards creating a more equitable and just society for all individuals, regardless of their gender identity.